An Observation About Donna Reed In It’s A Wonderful Life

 Today, this nightmare scenario for Mary doesn’t pack the same kind of wallop.
 It’s hard to get horrified when the greatest fall from being a housewife and mother in 1946 is a woman who does some book reading.
 That stigma hasn’t really aged very well.

 I bet this scenario upsets some people watching this movie today if they don’t place themselves in the mindset of 1946.
 Had they made Mary be some girl working the streets in Pottersville, turning tricks for spare change, now that would have made a lasting impact!

 They try to make it even worse for Mary by sentencing her to wear glasses too!
 Somehow without George’s existence in the world it has made Mary’s eyes go bad.
 I’m not sure how that works.
 Or maybe it’s just from all the late night reading she has done while being a spinster.

 Somehow Donna Reed being made to look all mousey with tweed clothes and wearing glasses wouldn’t put me off.
-That classic movie device of putting glasses on a gorgeous woman, pinning her hair up therefore that makes her look ugly never worked for me.
+That classic movie device of putting glasses on a gorgeous woman, pinning her hair up and putting in her bland clothes therefore that making her look ugly never worked for me.
 It’s just not enough.

 It’s hard for me to accept no one in town would have made a play for Donna Reed in glasses.
 I’d probably be hanging out at the library all the time waiting to see Old Maid Mary.

 I guess the only thing worse that could have befallen poor George seeing his wife in this nightmare world was if she was also wearing slacks.
 “Whoa!
 Clarence what kind of upside down world have you brought me into?”